 Flying to and from the Aerodrome is quite straight forward.
 Although Redhill Aerodrome is located within the Gatwick Control Zone and beneath the Gatwick Control Area there is no requirement to contact Gatwick ATC.

-All aircraft using Redhill must have a serviceable transponder.
+All aircraft using Redhill must have a serviceable transponder with altitude reporting.
 Those aircraft that do not may apply to the Aerodrome Manager/SATCO for an exemption.
 Visiting aircraft will be deemed to have an exemption by virtue of obtaining PPR.

 To assist pilots in remaining outside Gatwick (Class D) airspace specific arrival and departure routings based on four Viisual Reference Points (VRPs); M23/M25 Motorway Junction, Godstone, Godstone Rail Station and Buckland Lake are operated.
 Compliance with these procedures is mandatory.

 Fixed-wing aircraft and helicopters operate two completely separate circuit patterns.

 Runway 07/25 and 06/24 - fixed-wing circuits are flown to the north of the aerodrome and the helicopter circuit is flown to the south.